 Mexico is really good value on the whole and if you’re heading here from the States, immediately you will appreciate how much more you can get for your money.
 However heading north from Central America, it will seem slightly more expensive.

-SAVE ON TRAVEL IN MEXICO
+TRAVEL INSURANCE FOR BACKPACKERS IN MEXICO

 A 5 Week Itinerary for Backpacking in Mexico